-Next is a rough out pass where detail that was lost, or not in the orginal model, is fleshed out.
+Next is a rough out pass, where detail that was lost, or not in the original model, is fleshed out.
 At this stage -- since application is still rough -- it is important to apply the same concept of gesture to the detail to ensure the overall feel of the piece is expressed and supported.
-Once detail as been rougly laid out, now it is time to go back over the detail to clean it up and make sure it has the final touch.
+Once detail has been roughly laid out, now it is time to go back over the detail to clean it up and make sure it has the final touch.

-Rob machined some eyes out of hard plastic to ensure that they were perfectly round and would interact with the light properly once cast in bronze.
-Eyes are the most imporant part of the head.
+Rob machined the eyes out of hard plastic to ensure that they were perfectly round and would interact with the light properly once cast in bronze.
+Eyes are the most important part of the head.
 In this case, I chose not to simulate the pupils with cut-ins.

 Step 6: CNC Rock and Finish

-The monument name, as well as my father and my name were CNC'd out of a hard plastic and embedded in the rock.
+The monument titele, as well as my father and my name were CNC'd out of a hard plastic and embedded in the rock.

 Since the cougar could never be lifted up and set on the rock without incurring damage, a three dimensional template with the positions of the cougars feet was welded together to ensure the rock at cougar fit together properly.

 Once the sculpture as been partitioned into sections (in this case with playing cards), then a silicon rubber is painted over the surface.
 Once the entire surface has been coated in silicon rubber it must be backed by a "mother mold".
 This is usually plaster or epoxy and holds the shape of each panel since the rubber has no structure.